adeelzammit/link-url-shortener/README.md

 docker compose -f local.docker-compose.yaml up -d
 ```

-- NOTE: The API will need a few seconds to start before you will see a response from the server
+- NOTE: The API will need a few seconds (approx ~10 seconds) to start before you will see a response from the server

 - **If there are any issues with the above command (a problem I found is that the ui will not be served correctly either showing a 404 or a file structure), follow `Plan B` below**